Golam Mostafa Ahmed

-Golam Mostafa Ahmed (died 19 December 2017) was a Bangladeshi politician and the incumbent Member of Parliament from Gaibandha-1.
+Golam Mostafa Ahmed (died 19 December 2017) was a Bangladeshi politician and a member of parliament from Gaibandha-1.

 Career

-Ahmed was elected to Parliament from Gaibandha-1 in March 2017 in a by-election as a Bangladesh Awami League candidate.
+Ahmed was elected to parliament from Gaibandha-1 in March 2017 in a by-election as a Bangladesh Awami League candidate.
 The by-elections were called after the incumbent Manjurul Islam Liton was assassinated.

 Death

 Ahmed was injured on 18 November 2017 in a road accident in Delduar Upazila, Tangail.
 He died from his injuries on 19 December 2017 in Combined Military Hospital, Dhaka.